kanglicheng/code-school/javascript/readings/jquery-06-event-delegation.md

 non-li items, but call our event handler for list items.

 Note that we use `event.currentTarget` here.
-When we use event delegation, jQuery will reset `event.currentTarget` to be the item `li` item. jQuery will set `event.delegateTarget` to be `ul.cool-things`. `event.target` will be the item that triggered the mouseover event: it could be an `li`, or it could be an item
+When we use event delegation, jQuery will reset `event.currentTarget` to be the `li` item. jQuery will set `event.delegateTarget` to be `ul.cool-things`. `event.target` will be the item that triggered the mouseover event: it could be an `li`, or it could be an item